-Annual seasonal flu shots are a covered benefit for UnitedHealthcare® Medicare Advantage plan members.
+Seasonal flu shots are a benefit for UnitedHealthcare® Medicare Advantage plan members.

-You may also get a flu shot, at no cost to you, from select local area pharmacies.
-Some pharmacies may also offer the pneumonia shot.
+You may also get a flu shot, at no additional cost to you, from many local area pharmacies.
+This is the same flu shot whether given at your doctor's office or pharmacy.
+Some pharmacies may also offer the pneumococcal pneumonia vaccines.
 Please call ahead to confirm.
 Also be sure to:

-- Call the pharmacy for more information on dates and times.
+- Call the pharmacy for available dates and times.